www.healthy-kids.info

 Here's a link to the smaller version of the slide show he uses to train art teachers, Hidden Hazards in the Arts: Dyeing and other art hazards

-The ABCs of a Healthier School: The Artist's Complete Health and Safety Guide
+The ABCs of a Healthier School

 The Artist's Complete Health and Safety Guide (3rd edition, Allworth Press) by Monona Rossol